GitHubDragonFly/Number_Type_Converter/README.md

 All the displayed values revolve around the binary representation and/or integer promotion/demotion, with the following logic being used:

 - `128-bit = 2 x 64-bit = 4 x 32-bit = 8 x 16-bit = 16 x 8-bit` ... `64-bit = 2 x 32-bit = 4 x 16-bit = 8 x 8-bit` ... etc
-- Signed integers have equivalency for as long as the displayed number exist within their own data type
+- Signed integers have equivalency for as long as the displayed number exists within their own data type
 - Unsigned integers have equivalency only if they represent the same signed integer
-- Any number will be looked at with the required number of bits for the data type of the display, for example:
+- Any number will be looked at with the required number of bits for the selected data type, for example:
   - If you select Int64 then the binary will show 64 bits regardless of what valid number from the 64-bit range you enter
   - All other data types that have that same integer number within their own range will then display it as such
   - All other data types that don't have that same integer number within their own range will then display multiple values of their own data type: